5G-MAG/Getting-Started/pages/v3c-immersive-platform/tutorials/v3c-immersive-platform-in-android-streaming.md

 In Unity Hub, import the "rt-v3c-unity-player/V3CImmersiveTest" project.
 Make sure that the scene V3C-Simple Player.unity is loaded.

 ## Step 5: Setting up a DASH streaming server

-In Unity Hub, import the "rt-v3c-unity-player/V3CImmersiveTest" project.
-Make sure that the scene V3C-Simple Player.unity is loaded.